mvolkmann/blog/src/flutter.md

 use the `setState` function from inside that widget.

-For state that must be shared across multiple widget instances, it is recommended to choose a state management library provided by the community.
+For state that must be shared across multiple widget instances, it is recommended to choose a state management package provided by the community.
 Three popular packages are provider, GetX, and Riverpod.
 These reduce the need for stateful widgets.